jaikrishna-j/jaikrishna-j/README.md

 ## 🎉 Fun Facts About Me

-- I overthink UI design more than my life decisions
+- I start more ideas than I finish — but the good ones always make it to production
 - Debugging gives me more dopamine than scrolling social media
 - I can survive without coffee, but not without **VS Code**
 - I believe every idea deserves a prototype — even bad ones